-Managers are often thrust into management without any formal training, leaving them to figure out how to be a good people manager on the fly.
-If you’re new to management, you must learn a new routine and behaviors.
+Engineering managers are often thrust into management without any formal training, leaving them to figure out how to be a good people manager on the fly.
+If you’re new to engineering management, you must learn a new routine and behaviors.
 You’ll need proper support and ramp-up time because you’ll be learning a lot very quickly.
+And the learning curve might feel steeper for a new remote engineering manager.

 There’s no one-size-fits-all definition of a software manager role.
 It varies from org to org, and even from person to person.
 That is why it’s crucial that your definition closely matches your leader’s.
 Get crystal-clear about what outcomes you’re responsible for and what you’re expected to do.
 When you move into the role, be sure to ask the right questions –